Student Media Creation

 • You may also choose to record your project or presentation in Microsoft Teams.
 To do this you need to schedule a new Teams meeting with only yourself, or with the other presenters, depending on the project.
 You may schedule this meeting through your Outlook Calendar, Outlook App, or your Teams Calendar.
 If other presenters are necessary to the Teams meeting, be sure to include them in the Invite Attendees box.

 • A con to recording through Teams is that depending on your internet connection, the video quality may be affected.
 If your internet connection is unreliable, we recommend using the other recording options listed on this page.
-A pro to recording with this method is that your video automatically uploads to Microsoft Stream and you can skip down to the instruction on permissions and sharing the video with your instructor.
+A pro to recording with this method is that your video automatically uploads to OneDrive in the Recordings Folder and you can skip down to the instruction on sharing the video with your instructor.

 Editing Videos